 The skincare products you choose to use in the evening are those that you want to see results from.
-Acids, retinol and other ingredients that are designed to promote cell turnover and improve your skin should be applied in the evening.
+Acids, retinol, and other ingredients that are designed to promote cell turnover and improve your skin should be applied in the evening.
 While the sun is hidden and your is skin safe.

 You’ll need a cleanser that works hard to purify your pores and remove any and all pollutants from the entire day.
-This is why double cleansing is great at night, check out this post for more details on double cleansing.
+This is why double cleansing is great at night, check out this post for more details on double-cleansing.

-Then you can layer your toner, serum and other products and top it all off with a moisturizer based on your needs.
-For many this will mean a heavier moisturizer with some active ingredients to heal and rejuvenate your skin.
+Then you can layer your toner, serum, and other products and top it all off with a moisturizer based on your needs.
+For many, this will mean a heavier moisturizer with some active ingredients to heal and rejuvenate your skin.

 Remove Makeup & Sunscreen

 Cleansing doesn’t necessarily start with a cleanser.
-You need to remove you makeup or sunscreen first.
+You need to remove your makeup or sunscreen first.
 If you have not applied sunscreen and lived the life of a vampire a la Dracula all day you can skip this step.

-Otherwise you will need to start with a cleansing balm, micellar water or an oil cleanser.
+Otherwise you will need to start with a cleansing balm, micellar water, or an oil cleanser.
 If you have applied eye makeup we definitely recommend using a special remover for the area.

 Eye Makeup Remover

 Clean skin is key, so you will need to use a cleanser.
-Choose one that fits your needs best based on your skin type and concerns.
+Choose one that fits yours needs best based on your skin type and concerns.
 Wet your skin and lather it up for a proper cleanse.

 Favorite night cleansers: